Das Wunder der Heliane

 Das Wunder der Heliane (German for The Miracle of Heliane), Op.
-20 is an opera in three acts by Erich Wolfgang Korngold with a libretto by Hans Müller-Einigen, after Hans Kaltneker.
+20 is an opera in three acts by Erich Wolfgang Korngold, about "the redemptive power of love over injustice and adversity".
+The libretto was by Hans Müller-Einigen, after Hans Kaltneker.
 It was first performed at the Hamburg State Opera on 7 October 1927.
-A suite for violin and piano based on the music from the aria "Ich ging zu ihm" is in print at Schott publishing.
+A suite for violin and piano based on the music from its famous aria "Ich ging zu ihm" was published by Schott.

-After many successful premieres across Germany, Korngold composed this new opera beginning in 1924.
-Before its premiere in 1927 Korngold claimed that this would be his masterwork.
+After many successful premieres of other works across Germany, Korngold composed this new opera beginning in 1924.
+Before its premiere in 1927 Korngold claimed that it would be his masterwork.

 Performance history

-At the world premiere in Hamburg the audiences and critics were unimpressed, feeling that Korngold's music held no new surprises and it was not modern.
-Critics were united in their lack of esteem for the work, many simply dismissing it as kitsch.
+Heliane had its world premiere in Hamburg, to critical and public success, and it went on to be performed on 12 stages in the coming years, including Vienna and Berlin.
+In 1928 it was presented at the Berlin Städtische Oper under Bruno Walter, where it met with negative reviews from critics who felt the music was not modern.
+However it continued to be widely performed until the rise of Nazism led to the suppression of work by Jewish composers.

-According to Brendan G. Carroll's article in the Grove Dictionary, Das Wunder der Heliane is arguably Korngold's greatest opera.
-Even though it might not have been as popular as his previous Die tote Stadt, within the artistic community there is evidence that there was admiration for the work, soprano Lotte Lehman even stating that the title role was her favorite.
+According to Brendan G. Carroll's article in the New Grove, Das Wunder der Heliane is arguably Korngold's greatest opera.
+While it might not have been as popular as his previous Die tote Stadt, within the artistic community there is evidence that there was admiration for the work.
+Lotte Lehman stated that her recording of its famous musical sequence, "Ich ging zu ihm", was among her favorites.

+21st century

-It was presented at the Berlin Städtische Oper under Bruno Walter in 1928, but Heliane was forgotten for some time.
-However, it was revived in the 21st century with high-profile performances in London and a recording and performance at the BBC's Proms of the opera's most famous musical sequence, "Ich ging zu ihm", sung by soprano Renée Fleming plus the release of the aria on Fleming's studio album.
+After the Second World War, Heliane was forgotten for some time.
+However, it was revived in the 21st century with high-profile performances in London, and a recording and performance at the BBC's Proms of "Ich ging zu ihm" sung by soprano Renée Fleming, which was included on Fleming's studio album.